Chart Color Schemes

 Bonnie Brook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Bonnie Brook's dwelling structures, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Melbourne metro's 90.9% houses and 9.1% other dwellings.
-Home ownership in Bonnie Brook stood at 48.1%, with mortgaged dwellings at 33.3% and rented ones at 18.5%.
-The median monthly mortgage repayment was $2,248, above Melbourne metro's average of $1,800.
-Median weekly rent in Bonnie Brook was $381, compared to Melbourne metro's $351.
+Bonnie Brook's dwelling structure, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Melbourne metro had 90.9% houses and 9.1% other dwellings.
+Home ownership in Bonnie Brook was at 48.1%, with mortgaged dwellings at 33.3% and rented ones at 18.5%.
+The median monthly mortgage repayment in the area was $2,248, higher than Melbourne metro's average of $1,800.
+The median weekly rent figure in Bonnie Brook was recorded at $381, compared to Melbourne metro's $351.
 Nationally, Bonnie Brook's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing